yukang123/starter-hugo-academic/content/project/inference-acceleration-for-indecent-image-classification/index.md

 Our solution was employing an adaptive inference scheme with dynamic neural networks.
 For this 6-class image classification task on the training set of 467,781 images and validation set of 22,824 images, I employed the novel spatially adaptive inference framework, [GFNet](https://proceedings.neurips.cc/paper/2020/file/1963bd5135521d623f6c29e6b1174975-Paper.pdf), proposed by our Leap Lab.

 The framework glances at the whole image of small size (96*96) at first; then the algorithm will adaptively select important patches by reinforcement learning for further classification.
 If the score output by the classifier is higher than the predefined threshold, the sequence will be ended.
-This is called the early-exit scheme.
+This sequential process could be viewed as an early-exit scheme.

 ![](self-introduction_yukang-yang_-tsinghua-university~2.gif "Early-exit Scheme")